Cells, convexity and contractibility in general categories: Faces of the simplex

-\paragraph{Centroids} This morphism $\Flatten(X,x)$ will be used to construct some of the degeneracy maps.
+\paragraph{Centroids} Henceforth let us assume that the cells $F_n$ are contractible.
+Then we have morphism $\Flatten(X,x)$ from \eqref{eqn:conractible:1} at our disposal.
+They will be used to construct some of the degeneracy maps.
 For that purpose we need elements $a_n$ in each cell $F_N$.
 This will be guaranteed by Axiom \ref{A:F1_join}.
-The diagram on the left is a pushout diagram representing the colimit of Axiom \ref{A:F1_join}
+The diagram on the left below is a repeat of the pushout diagram representing the colimit of Axiom \ref{A:F1_join} :

-The morphism $\text{center}$ in the statement of Axiom \ref{A:F1_join} becomes a well defined element $a_1$ of $F_1$.
+The morphism $\text{center}$ in the statement of Axiom \ref{A:F1_join} has been re-written as a well defined element $a_1$ of $F_1$.
 The diagram on the right shows how the elements $a_n$ of cells $F_n$ are created inductively.
 The point $a_{n+1}$ is the image of the point $\bracket{ a_1, a_n }$ in the product space, under the map $\Pinch_{F_n}$ introduced in \eqref{eqn:Wedge_cells}.